How to Build a Greenhouse

 Two timber pieces may be added to achieve the same thing with the two middle vertical timbers of each side.

 Make sure to keep using your set square ruler as you proceed.
-You should add a few more connecting timbers in between the existing connecting timbers.
+You should add a few more connecting timbers in between the existing connecting timbers, along with nailing everything into place, plus using screws and brackets where required.
 This will help give the roof the structure and stability needed to hold the roof.

 how to build a greenhouse step 4